mt-akar/bottom_nav_layout/README.md

 ```

 # Different Bar Designs
 So far, we only worked on Material design bottom nav bar.
-This layout also supports other bar designs.
+The layout also supports other bar designs.

 ## Salomon Bottom Bar
-It is possible to use [salomon_bottom_bar](https://pub.dev/packages/salomon_bottom_bar#salomon_bottom_bar) with this package.
+It is possible to use [salomon_bottom_bar](https://pub.dev/packages/salomon_bottom_bar#salomon_bottom_bar) with the layout.

-Add this to your `pubspac.yaml` file.
+Add the following to your `pubspac.yaml` file.
 ```yaml
 salomon_bottom_bar: latest_version
 ```

-And use this quick start example.
+And use the following quick start example.
 ```dart
 SalomonBottomNavLayout(
   // Your app's top level destinations